tangdou369098655/docker/README_ENG.md

 English | [简体中文](https://github.com/tangdou369098655/docker/blob/master/README.md)

-## Introduction&#x1F353;&#x1F353;&#x1F353;&#x1F353;
+## Introduction&#x1F353;😏
-* This article describes how to deploy and use docker in CentOS Linux release 7.8.2003
+* This article describes how to deploy and use docker in CentOS Linux release 7.8.2003 🍑
-* The purpose is to use the simplest and fastest way to solve the deployment requirements of Nodejs using Docker
+* The purpose is to use the simplest and fastest way to solve the deployment requirements of Nodejs using Docker 🍒

 ## Precondition:cherries:
->You need a server~~
+>You need a server😆~~
->Open it, just like this on below
+>Open it, just like this on below 🍓

 ![在这里插入图片描述](https://img-blog.csdnimg.cn/2020052418024250.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3Rhbmdkb3UzNjkwOTg2NTU=,size_16,color_FFFFFF,t_70)